thuanz123/realfill/README.md

 ### Training with gradient checkpointing and 8-bit optimizers:

-With the help of gradient checkpointing and the 8-bit optimizer from bitsandbytes it's possible to run train dreambooth on a 16GB GPU.
+With the help of gradient checkpointing and the 8-bit optimizer from bitsandbytes it's possible to run train realfill on a 16GB GPU.

 To install `bitsandbytes` please refer to this [readme](https://github.com/TimDettmers/bitsandbytes#requirements--installation).